-• Tinea pseudoimbricata: This is predominantly seen in individuals who misuse topical steroid-containing creams.
-It is characterized by two or more concentric circles within a plaque.
-This can be explained by subsidence of inflammation and apparent clearing of lesions due to topical steroid application eventually followed by reappearance and often a Continued overleaf...

-Management of dermatophytosis - an illustrated review...continued flare up of the lesions due to reactivation of the immune system leading to a subsequent inflammatory response.
-Erratic application of topical steroids often gives rise to subsequent rings (Fig. 14).
+• Tinea pseudoimbricata: This is predominantly seen in individuals who misuse topical steroid containing creams.
+It is characterised by 2 or more concentric circles within a plaque.
+This can be explained by subsidence of inflammation and apparent clearing of lesions due to topical steroid application eventually followed by reappearance and often a flare up of the lesions due to reactivation of immune system leading to a subsequent inflammatory response.
+Erratic application of topical steroids often gives rise to subsequent rings.
+(Fig. 14)